Michael-F-Bryan/rust-ffi-guide/src/introduction/index.md

 > standard directories the loader usually searches, we have to explicitly tell
 > the loader where it is by overriding `LD_LIBRARY_PATH`.

-If we didn't override the `LD_LIBRARY_PATH` then you'd see an error something like this:
+If `LD_LIBRARY_PATH` wasn't overwritten, then you'd see an error similar to this:

 ```bash
 $ ./main